LOESS HILLS PEOPLE BEFORE EUROPEAN CONTACT

 WOODLAND PERIOD

 The Woodland Period lasted, according to many experts, from about 3000 years ago until European contact.
-In broad terms the period is viewed as a time when trends already begun in the Archaic Period continued -- especially work with stone and bone tools, leather crafting, textile manufacture, agricultural efforts, mound construction, spiritual/religious practices -- continued, but diversified and grew ever more complex in nature.
+In broad terms the period is viewed as a time when trends already begun in the Archaic Period continued, but diversified and grew ever more complex in nature.
+This greater sophistication was expressed mainly in stone and bone tools, leather crafting, textile manufacture, agricultural techniques, mound construction, and spiritual/religious practices.

-List of Mississippian Cultures; image courtesy of Heironymous Rowe & Wikimedia Commons List of Mississippian Cultures; image courtesy of Heironymous Rowe & Wikimedia&Commons
+map of Mississippian Cultures; image courtesy of Heironymous Rowe & Wikimedia Commons Map of Mississippian Cultures; copyright free image courtesy of Heironymous Rowe & Wikimedia&Commons

 The map at the right suggests how various Woodland cultures related to one another.
 Keep in mind that this state of affairs developed from the earlier-mentioned, earlier-occurring "Hopewell Interaction Sphere."
 To see a larger version of the map more clearly showing the names of individual sites, click on the map.